-Subsequent events
+Subsequent Events

-Management has evaluated subsequent events through the date that the financial statements were available to be issued, July 7, 2022.
-See relevant disclosures in Note 10.
+Management has evaluated subsequent events through the date that the financial statements were available to be issued, June 27, 2023, and determined there were no events that occurred that required disclosure.
 No subsequent events occurring after this date have been evaluated for inclusion in these financial statements.